Magnesium Tinnitus Therapy: Important Facts

 The persistent ringing or buzzing sounds associated with tinnitus prompts many to seek treatment with a tinnitus specialist like myself.
 Unfortunately, many doctors still say that “nothing can be done about tinnitus”.
 However, after 20+ years of treating tinnitus patients, I’ve developed a clinically-proven approach that yields success in 85-90% of my patients.

 This approach is based on integrative medicine, where conventional medical practices like prescription medications are combined with evidence-based complementary therapies to achieve sustained tinnitus relief.
-This includes dietary supplements like magnesium.
-In this article, I explain why I routinely use magnesium as part of an integrative program to improve tinnitus symptoms in my practice.
+This includes dietary supplements like magnesium, one of the most important ones that I use.

 Does magnesium help tinnitus?